phalcon-orphanage/docs/zh/reference/models.rst

 * The model "Robots" has many "RobotsParts".
 * The model "Parts" has many "RobotsParts".
-* The model "RobotsParts" belongs to "Robots" and "Parts" models as a one-to-many relation.
+* The model "RobotsParts" belongs to both "Robots" and "Parts" models as a one-to-many relation.

 The models with their relations could be implemented as follows: